a-b-street/abstreet/docs/book/src/gridlock.md

       conflicting turns on nearby intersections.
 Until groups of traffic signals are configured as one, this is necessary to prevent somebody from making it halfway through a sequence then getting blocked.
-  - Group both stop sign and traffic signal intersections when looking for uber-turns.
-Even a single traffic signal surrounded by tiny roads with stop signs is causing problems.
 - Cycle detector
 - block-the-box protection
   - the manual list of overrides